malikshahzaib7238/BlackJack-using-C/README.md

 ### BlackJack Game using C
-This is a single player game and was developed using basic programming techniques.
-The colors.h header file is included to give color to the cards and the prototypes.h contains all the prototypes of the function used in this game.
-The results of the game are saved in the blackjack.txt file.
+This is a single-player game developed using fundamental programming techniques.
+The game utilizes the "colors.h" header file to add color to the cards and "prototypes.h" includes all the function prototypes used in the game.
+The game's outcomes are stored in the "blackjack.txt" file.